Gaze across Toronto from the CN Tower and take a boat trip on Lake Ontario.

 Experience the frozen wilderness of Hudson Bay from the comfort of warm tundra vehicles.

-Explore the highlights of Churchill, including the Eskimo Museum and the 'Polar Bear Jail'.
+Explore the highlights of Churchill, including the Itsanitaq Museum and the polar bear holding facility.

 Re-live the excitement of the 1890s gold rush in historic Dawson City.